hasura/graphql-engine/manual/adding-custom-api/index.rst

 Deploying your code on Hasura
 -----------------------------

-If you want to deploy your custom api built using your favourite framework, you can check out :ref:`deploy-webapp`!
+If you've already written your custom API  using your favourite framework, and want to deploy it on Hasura, check out :ref:`deploy-webapp`!